Johnson County Mental Health Center

 Service updates related to COVID-19

-Johnson County Mental Health Center is beginning to transition some services back to normal operations, following public health guidelines.
+Johnson County Mental Health Center is beginning to transition some services back to normal operations, following CDC’s latest mask guidance.

-- Clients who did not keep their last appointment with their provider will have to come to the nursing clinic for a face-to-face assessment.
+- Clients who did not keep their last appointment with their provider will have to come to the nursing clinic for a face-to-face nursing med check

-- The nursing clinic will be open for injections and related assessments by appointment.
+- The nursing clinic will be open for injections and related nursing med checks by appointment

 Transportation services will continue to provide rides for essentials such as employment, medication, medical appointments and food.